dosbox-staging/dosbox-staging/scripts/build.md

-# DOSBox Build Script
+# Build Script

-This script builds DOSBox with your choice of compiler, release type, and additional options.
-It runs on MacOS, Linux, and Windows.
+This script builds `dosbox-staging` with your choice of compiler, release type, and additional options.
+It runs on MacOS, Linux, Windows, and possibly other operating systems.

-If this is your first time building DOSBox, then you will need to install DOSBox's development tools and dependencies, which is included in the notes below.
+If this is your first time building dosbox-staging, then you will need to install its development tools and dependencies, which is covered in the notes below.

 ## Requirements

 - **Windows newer than XP**
   - **NTFS-based C:**, because msys2 doesn't work on FAT filesystems
 - **MacOS** 10.x
+- **Haiku** up-to-date
 - **Ubuntu** 16.04 or newer
 - **Fedora** up-to-date
 - **RedHat or CentOS** 7 or newer